Teamsters Local 1932

-Teamsters Local 1932 is a labor union based in San Bernardino, CA representing public sector employees throughout San Bernardino County.
+Teamsters Local 1932 is a labor union based in San Bernardino, California, representing public sector employees throughout San Bernardino County.
 Teamsters Local 1932 is the largest union in the County of San Bernardino, representing 11,000 of the County's 25,000 employees.
 The union was founded by members of the independent San Bernardino Public Employees Association (SBPEA) after a vote to affiliate with the International Brotherhood of Teamsters in April 2015.

 History

 Origin

 The San Bernardino Public Employees Association was founded in 1932, and prior to its demise represented employees at the County of San Bernardino, as well as employees from 18 cities in San Bernardino, Riverside and Los Angeles counties, and other public agencies in the region.
 Amid losses of hundreds of in members to Service Employees International Union Local 721 and a lawsuit by the union against its former general manager for missing funds and unauthorized expenditures, members of SBPEA voted to affiliate with the International Brotherhood of Teamsters in April 2015.
 SBPEA converted to Teamsters Local 1932, in honor of SBPEA's founding year.